-Jordan Bellassai joined the Foundation in 2018 as program manager.
+Jordan Bellassai joined the Foundation in 2018 as program manager, and became a program officer in 2021.
 He is based at the Foundation’s Syracuse office.

 Jordan has seven years of measurable advocacy-related experience, as well as extensive involvement in community organizing, grassroots mobilization, and legislative process.
 He has expertise in organizing and coordinating events to promote age-friendly communities by engaging older adults through focus groups throughout all 29 municipalities in Oneida County.